BU-IE-360/spring21-SinaOzturk/index.md

 ## HW 2

-[Here](files/HW2/HW-2.html) is one month forecast for Consumer Price Index in Footwear and Clothing category with using linear regression model.
+[Here](files/HW2/HW-2.html) is one month forecast for Consumer Price Index in Footwear and Clothing category with using linear regression modell.